Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 1. Change width of wrapper to 71% of screen width(inspired by golden section).

+2. Cancle the limit of max width so that article pages can fit high resolution screen.

-2. Change border radius of wrapper and container to 48px.
+3. Change border radius of wrapper and container to 48px.

 ![wrapper](http://7xt9ka.com2.z0.glb.qiniucdn.com/2016-04-25.png)